-Cystic fibrosis is most commonly considered a disease that affects the lungs, but this genetic disease involving body secretions also affects the pancreas and digestive system.
-Ensuring that patients with cystic fibrosis get good nutrition is essential for their quality of life.
+Cystic fibrosis (CF) is most commonly considered to affect the lungs, but this genetic disease involving body secretions also affects the pancreas and digestive system.
+Ensuring that patients with CF receive good nutrition is therefore essential for helping to support their quality of life.1

 CF is a genetic disorder that affects the respiratory, digestive and reproductive systems, and involves the production of abnormally thick mucus linings in the lungs and other organs.
 An individual must inherit two defective cystic fibrosis genes – one from each parent – to acquire this disease.1

 Each time two carriers of CF conceive, there is a:1

 - 25% chance of passing CF to their children

 - 50% chance that the child will be a carrier of the CF gene

 - 25% chance that the child will be a non-carrier

 CF is most common in North America and Europe, where it affects one in every 2000–3500 babies.1